Failure mode and effects analysis: Limitations

 While FMEA identifies important hazards in a system, its results may not be comprehensive and the approach has limitations.
 In the healthcare context, FMEA and other risk assessment methods, including SWIFT (Structured What If Technique) and retrospective approaches, have been found to have limited validity when used in isolation.
 Challenges around scoping and organisational boundaries appear to be a major factor in this lack of validity.

 If used as a top-down tool, FMEA may only identify major failure modes in a system.
 Fault tree analysis (FTA) is better suited for "top-down" analysis.
-When used as a "bottom-up" tool FMEA can augment or complement FTA and identify many more causes and failure modes resulting in top-level symptoms.
+When used as a bottom-up tool FMEA can augment or complement FTA and identify many more causes and failure modes resulting in top-level symptoms.
 It is not able to discover complex failure modes involving multiple failures within a subsystem, or to report expected failure intervals of particular failure modes up to the upper level subsystem or system.

 Additionally, the multiplication of the severity, occurrence and detection rankings may result in rank reversals, where a less serious failure mode receives a higher RPN than a more serious failure mode.
 The reason for this is that the rankings are ordinal scale numbers, and multiplication is not defined for ordinal numbers.
 The ordinal rankings only say that one ranking is better or worse than another, but not by how much.
 For instance, a ranking of "2" may not be twice as severe as a ranking of "1", or an "8" may not be twice as severe as a "4", but multiplication treats them as though they are.
 See Level of measurement for further discussion.
 Various solutions to this problems have been proposed, e.g., the use of fuzzy logic as an alternative to classic RPN model.
-In the new AIAG / VDA FMEA handbook (2019) the RPN approach was replaced by the AP (action priority).
+In the new AIAG / VDA FMEA handbook (2019) the RPN approach was replaced by the AP (action priority) in the Supplemental FMEA for Monitoring and System Response (FMEA-MSR) method.

 The FMEA worksheet is hard to produce, hard to understand and read, as well as hard to maintain.
 The use of neural network techniques to cluster and visualise failure modes were suggested starting from 2010.
-An alternative approach is to combine the traditional FMEA table with set of bow-tie diagrams.
+An alternative approach is to combine the traditional FMEA table with a set of bow-tie diagrams.
 The diagrams provide a visualisation of the chains of cause and effect, while the FMEA table provides the detailed information about specific events.